Xela3026/workflows-docs/docs/workflows.md

 - the name of the workflow
 - any tags on the workflow
 - the ID of the workflow (used to activate the workflow in the URL of the API request)
+- the delete button

-- a rubbish bin icon that will delete the workflow when clicked.
-To confirm this deletion, a small menu will appear where you need to confirm the name of the workflow you are deleting and then click <Tag colour="#1582d8" borderColour="#1582d8" fontColour="#FFFFFF">DELETE</Tag>.
+To delete a workflow, click the delete button.
+A small menu will then appear where you need to confirm the name of the workflow you are deleting.
+Then click <Tag colour="#1582d8" borderColour="#1582d8" fontColour="#FFFFFF">DELETE</Tag>.

 <br/>